 In the beginning…

-Let’s start at the beginning.
-Why is cholesterol what they’re always so concerned about when we get a checkup?
+Why are they always so concerned about our blood cholesterol level when we get a checkup?
 Well, it all started back in 1958 when a researcher named Ancel Keys came up with the Diet-Heart Hypothesis, in which he imagined that the fat we eat, especially the saturated fat, causes heart disease.
-He traveled the world gathering data from traditional cultures that supported his conclusion.
-His resulting personal crusade against fat resulted in the first US Government Dietary Recommendations in 1977, which suggested that everyone over the age of two avoid dietary fat at all costs.
+And when I say “came up with” and “imagined”, I mean that literally.
+He really just made it up.
+He traveled the world gathering data from traditional cultures that supported the conclusion he had come to before he even started the study.
+His resulting personal crusade against fat resulted in the first US Government Dietary Recommendations in 1977, which suggested that everyone over the age of two should avoid dietary fat at all costs.

 It wasn’t until 50 years later that Keys’ biases came to light and it was revealed that he cherry picked data in order to fit his hypothesis.
-He had data from 22 countries, but he only published the data from 6 countries.
-The other 16 didn’t fit with his theory.
-For those like me not mathematically inclined, that’s the majority of the data, over two thirds, of his own data that disproved his hypothesis.
+He had data from 22 countries, but he only published the data from 7 countries.
+The other 15 didn’t fit with his theory.
+For those not mathematically inclined, that’s the majority, over two thirds of his own data that disproved his hypothesis.
 He was a very passionate guy, though.
-He wasn’t going to let a silly little thing like data stand in the way of him making his mark on the world.
+He wasn’t going to let a silly little thing like reality stand in the way of him making his mark on the world.
 So Keys lied and published a study including less than 1/3 of his actual findings.
 All of our generally accepted nutrition recommendations have stemmed from his lies.
 He (probably) had the best of intentions, but we continue to suffer.

-In my opinion, the worst part is that he was so influential that it wasn’t just him giving us wrong information.
-Other researchers were afraid to contradict him.
-We may never know how many other studies from that time period were hushed up because they didn’t fit into his now firmly accepted theory.
+In my opinion, the worst part is that he was so influential, other researchers were afraid to contradict him.
+We may never know how many other studies from that time period were hushed up because they didn’t fit into his, by then, firmly accepted theory.
 Some of these hidden studies have come to light 50+ years later.
 The famous Framingham Heart Study has been ongoing for generations and turning out data right and left.
 It was accidentally discovered after decades, that a certain cholesterol finding during the height of Keys’ influence had been left in a box and unreleased.
 What were these findings?
 Oh, just that after age 55, the higher the cholesterol, the longer people lived.
 Far from killing people off with heart attacks, it seemed to be protecting them.

 Science should not be treated like religion, but for some reason Ancel Keys’ Diet-Heart Hypothesis was, and even now that enough time has passed that it’s acceptable to release studies contradicting his dogma, the advice given to the masses remains basically the same.
 It should not be, and we’ll get into why in the next part of this series, What is Cholesterol and Why?.
-Then in the final part, we’ll discuss C-Reactive Protein, a simple measure that your doctor is already testing on every blood panel and a much better predictor of heart health than cholesterol, and then, what you can adjust about your lifestyle to improve your health outcomes.
+Then in the final part, we’ll discuss C-Reactive Protein, a simple measure that your doctor is probably already testing on every blood panel, and a much better predictor of heart health than cholesterol has ever been.
+Then at the end, we’ll show you what you can adjust about your lifestyle to actually improve your health outcomes.

 For now, just know that dietary cholesterol is not your enemy.
 It is, in fact, much more likely to improve the health of every cell in your body.

 Even now, it’s difficult to find research that isn’t tainted with the established “fact” that saturated fats are unhealthy.
 Even when a saturated fat link isn’t found in an individual study, you will almost always find that their conclusion remains “It is still advisable to limit saturated fat intake to prevent heart disease risk factors.”
-It’s as though their findings mean nothing unless they match the a prior information about cholesterol that’s already in the researcher’s soul.
+It’s as though their findings mean nothing unless they match the a prior beliefs about cholesterol that are already in the researcher’s soul.
+It’s not science, it’s faith.

 But research is starting to come around.